 - In the RatioLog project, we investigated methods to model human reasoning and tackled the commonsense reasoning benchmarks COPA.

-I am one of the organizers of the Workshop on Bridging the Gap between Human and Automated Reasoning which was located at CADE in 2015 and IJCAI in 2016.
-The next Bridging workshop will be located at CogSci-2017.
+I am one of the organizers of the Workshop on Bridging the Gap between Human and Automated Reasoning which was located at CADE in 2015, at IJCAI in 2016 and at CogSci in 2017.
+This years edition of the workshop was be located at IJCAI-ECAI.